-The faculty of the Department of Pediatrics records more than 160,000 outpatient visits, including approximately 60,000 patients seen through the pediatric emergency medicine division.
+The faculty of the Department of Pediatrics records more than 160,000 outpatient visits, including approximately 65,000 patients seen through pediatric emergency medicine.
 More than 9,800 subspecialty patients and general pediatric inpatient admissions were managed by the pediatric faculty.
 In addition, the Neonatology division provides coverage for the UAB Medical Center as well as four private, not-for-profit community hospitals.
 Total inpatient days are in excess of 74,000.

 The Department of Pediatrics has a major commitment to research and consistently ranks in the top 20 among all departments of pediatrics in the country in NIH funding.
 Through research, we are contributing to a better understanding of the causes of many life-threatening diseases as well as advancing many new forms of treatment.